 Moving into the latter half of the day and it’s time for afternoon tea!
 Enjoy a leisurely time working your way through sandwiches, cakes and scones within the stunning surrounds of the archways and glazed tiles of Cup Tea Lounge, where you can substitute your lady grey tea for a cocktail, gin or champagne.

 When it comes to bars, it’s no longer just about the whisky.
 Glasgow is firmly part of the craft beer and gin revolution with a number of independent breweries and dedicated gin bars popping up across the city.

 Gin 71 is the night-time incarnation of Cup Tea Lounge, with artisan gins, homebrew tonics and cocktails on the menu.
 Like a number of the gin bars in the city they stock gins from local suppliers, including Glasgow based Makar Gin.

-A post shared by Steph Harvey (@caskstrengthsteph) on
+A post shared by STEPHANIE HARVEY (@caskstrengthsteph) on

 Meanwhile, the city’s brewery district can be found in the East End.
 There’s the UK's first experiential craft brewery, Drygate; home of Scotland's favourite pint, Wellpark Brewery and independent bar, restaurant and brewery, West which is based in the iconic Templeton building.
 Each of these breweries have become hugely successful and supply many of the city’s bars and restaurants with their unique brews while offering visitors much more than simply a pint, with restaurants, tours, training, markets and more.